 Styling Emojis for Websites

-Emojis are the closest thing you can get to a universal language online.
 They are everywhere and used in any various ways.
 On the web, you can use emojis to replace icons.
-But, depending on your device the result will be different.
-Here are some ways to style emojis so that they blend with your design system.
+Here are some ways to style emojis so that they blend with your design.

-Apply this CSS filter to turn emojis in black and white.
+CSS to transform in black and white.

 filter: grayscale(1) saturate(2);